MinaProtocol/mina/rfcs/taskforce/0003-Integration-test-infrastructure-spec.md

 type t = {
       block_producers: block_producers
     ; snark_coordinators: snark_coordinators
-    ; archive_nodes: archive_nodes
+    ; archive_nodes: archive_nodes }
-    ; env: `Local | `Cloud }

 ```

-3. Integration test: This is the program that defines the integration test written in a custom DSL (#4766)
+3.Integration test: This is the program that defines the integration test written in a custom DSL (#4766)
 The inputs to the test executive (network config and runtime config) can be passed to this program

-A test executive will interact with two main components as shown in the image :
+A test executive will interact with the two main components as shown in the image :

 1. Network manager
 2. Log engine